google/corpuscrawler/README.md

 _Corpus Crawler_ is a tool for [Corpus Linguistics](https://en.wikipedia.org/wiki/Corpus_linguistics),
-focusing on languages that are not very well supported by modern language processing software.
+focusing on languages that are not very well supported by language technology.

 Modern linguistic research works by analyzing corpora, which are large samples of “real world” text.
 The crawler helps to build such corpora: